MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-highlighting-text.md

 ---
 title: 'Walkthrough: Highlighting Text'
-description: Learn how to highlight every occurrence of the current word in a text file by adding visual effects to the editor in this walkthrough. ms.date: 11/04/2016 ms.topic: how-to
+description: Highlight every occurrence of the current word in a text file by adding visual effects to the editor in this walkthrough in Visual Studio. ms.date: 11/04/2016 ms.topic: how-to
 helpviewer_keywords: